rwaldron/tc39-notes/es8/2017-03/mar-21.md

 YK: We have some questions here that it's worth looking more.

 ZB: Thank you for the feedback.
-I think we can keep it in Stage 1. ..But I will have to say.
+I think we can keep it in stage 1. ..But I will have to say.
 Every library out there has some kind of unit formatter, which says me that this is something that is useful. ..
 We have some proposal in the spec, but didn't feel comfortable proposing it yet.
 There is something else about combining units that we may want to use list formatter for.
 I'm taking this as a "let's keep this at stage 1" to think more about naming and compound units.

 BT: I would like to add that Maggie's point on how this changes with the introduction of an actual duration type...
 Having some exploration of whether this changes or not based on that.
 What are your thoughts?